jrandleman/Heist-Scheme/README.md

   - _Note: `...` is **always** a reserved `<key>` name!_

 #### Variadic Matching & Hygienic Expansion:
-##### Heist Scheme's Powerful Macro System Enables Matching & Constructing Expressions of Arbitrary Complexity
+##### Heist Scheme's Powerful Macro System Enables Matching & Constructing Complex Expressions!
 * _For Patterns:_
   - `<obj> ...` Matches 1 or more entities
   - `(<contents>) ...` Matches 1 or more expressions that match `<contents>`